 However, conventional exoskeletons are often bulky and heavy, and suffer from a problem known as joint misalignment.
 This problem arises because the kinematic chain of the wearable robot overlaps that of the human body, and, as the latter is very complex and difficult to replicate, usually the differences between the two cause interaction forces, joint misalignment and motion restrictions, which ultimately cause discomfort and difficulties in controlling the device.

 Graspex is designed following this soft exoskeleton paradigm.
 The idea is to build a hand rehabilitation/assistive soft exoskeleton that will be completely open-source, so that it can be easily replicated and modified.
 To this end, all mechanical parts will be designed to be 3D printable, but because of the soft nature of the device, most of them will be made of flexible TPU filament.
-Also, control electronics will be based on an Arduino-like microcontroller (or a Raspberry Pi Zero if complexity increases), to widen the range of people that will be able to hack the device.
+The actuation system will be based on compact DC motors connected to the fingers by means of artificial tendons.
+To prevent the wrist position from affecting force transmission, the output of the actuators will be connected to the palm of the hand through a Bowden transmission system.
+Control electronics will be based on an Arduino-like microcontroller (or a Raspberry Pi Zero if complexity increases), to widen the range of people that will be able to hack the device.
 Having a fully hackable hand exoskeleton will allow anyone to use the device not only as originally intended, but in many other ways, for example as a force feedback device for virtual reality.